Grahame Maxwell: No confidence motion rejected

 The Independent Police Complaints Commission also revealed the investigation cost them £100,000.

-The Labour leader of York City Council, James Alexander, and the Conservative MP for Skipton and Ripon, Julian Smith, have previously called for Mr Maxwell to resign.'Traumatic period'
+The Labour leader of York City Council, James Alexander, and the Conservative MP for Skipton and Ripon, Julian Smith, have previously called for Mr Maxwell to resign.

 The investigation earlier this year found that Mr Maxwell helped a relative gain unfair advantage in a police recruitment drive for 60 jobs.